 Definitions of autocorrelation for deterministic signals

-A definition of ACF tailored to a deterministic (non-random) energy signal x(t), which does not use expected values as Eq.
-(1.49), is
+A definition of ACF RX(τ) tailored to a continuous-time deterministic (non-random) energy signal x(t), which does not use expected values as Eq.
+(1.50), is20

 such that